 25. Learning is scaffolded by great teachers.

-‘Scaffolding’ is a metaphor famously used by education theorist Jerome Bruner.
+‘Scaffolding’ is a metaphor famously used by sociocultural theorist Jerome Bruner.
 Scaffolds are the ladders and temporary platforms that builders place around a building during construction.
 They are there to help support the building’s construction until it can stand on own.